lsst-dm/dmtn-297/index.md

 * How aggressively data can be cached by consumers
 * Which databases can be used

+Repositories may be entirely static, batch-updated on a regular schedule, or updated continuously as changes are made.

+(static)=
 #### Static

 Data releases are generated in full prior to their release to the public, and